shuckle16/march-madness/README.md

 Using a model built from historical, season level stats to help me fill out my bracket for the 2019 tournament.

+## About the Code

+- The first 3 scripts import the relevant datasets (see below).

+- The fourth script joins the season aggregate stats with the tournament performance data.
+It then builds a random forest model with the [ranger][4] package, using data from 2010 - 2018 to predict outcomes in 2019.

+- The fifth script joins the ranked `ranger` predictions with the rankings from [kenpom.com](kenpom.com), and averages the two sets of scores to arrive at a final ranking.

 ### About the Data

 The data has three components: